Phenomenological Aspects of Lee-Wick QED: The Modified Electric Potential and the WGC in LW QED

 The electric potential is obtained from the photon propagator at vanishing energy transfer.
 Notice that in the non-relativistic limit, we have

 which implies that only $\mu = \nu = 0$ contributes.
 Thus, we can find the LW electric potential as follows

 where in the second step we transformed to position space.
-We see that the result is independent of the gauge, and we can also see that when $M_{A} \rightarrow \infty$, we obtain the (local) Coulomb potential.
+This result agrees with the one found in \cite{Turcati:2016aog}.
+We see that the result is independent of the gauge, and we can also see that when $M_{A} \rightarrow \infty$, we obtain the (ordinary) Coulomb potential.
 We plot the LW and Coulomb potentials on the left hand side of Fig. (\ref{fig2}).
 We see from the plot that while the LW and Coulomb potentials are almost identical at low energy, they nonetheless deviate drastically from each other at high energy.
 In fact, while the Coulomb potential blows up in the limit $r \rightarrow 0$, the LW potential remains finite

 This shows how adding the LW high-order operator helps regularize UV divergences.
 To find the LW electric force, we simply take the derivative of eq. (\ref{eq:LW_potential}) w.r.t. $r$

 where the first term corresponds to the usual Coulomb force, whereas the second is the LW modification.
 We plot the LW force and the Coulomb force on the right hand side of Fig. (\ref{fig2}).
 Similar to the electric potential, the LW force approaches the Coulomb one in the low energy limit and deviates from it in the high energy limit.
 In the plot, we explicitly show the LW modification term.
 This term has the opposite sign of the Coulomb force and is negligible in the low energy regime, but becomes significant in the high energy regime, thereby rendering the LW electric force finite as $r \rightarrow 0$